 It becomes dysfunctional when the environment is no longer traumatic but the person still acts and lives as if it is, and hasn't dealt with or processed the event.

-Some people with dissociative disorders will benefit from a course of psychotherapy or counselling.
-This talking therapy aims to help you cope with the underlying cause of your symptoms, and helps you to manage the periods of feeling disconnected.
-Read more about how psychotherapy works.
+The aim of talking therapies such as counselling and psychotherapy is to help you cope with the underlying cause of your symptoms, and to learn and practise techniques to manage the periods of feeling disconnected.

-There is no medication to specifically treat dissociation, although medication may be prescribed to treat any depression, anxiety and insomnia.
+There's no specific medication to treat dissociation, but medication, such as antidepressants, may be prescribed to treat associated conditions like depression, anxiety and panic attacks.

-If you are reading this because you have, or have had, thoughts about taking your own life, it's important you ask someone for help.
-It's probably difficult for you to see it at this time, but you're not alone and not beyond help.
+If you have, or have had, thoughts about taking your life, it's important you ask someone for help.
+It's probably difficult for you to see it at this time, but you're not alone or beyond help.